US and Venezuela agree to release of 10 Americans – and convict ‘Fat Leonard’ – in exchange for release of Maduro ally - KESQ

 “For Maduro, Saab’s release is a demonstration of his willingness not to abandon his people,” he said.

-CNN’s Kevin Liptak, Jennifer Hansler, Alex Marquardt and Stefano Pozzebon contributed to this report.
+CNN’s Brian Rokus, Rashard Rose, Kevin Liptak, Jennifer Hansler, Alex Marquardt and Stefano Pozzebon contributed to this report.

 The-CNN-Wire